 Mary Rooney Armand

 Mary is the creator and writer for the faith-based blog ButterflyLiving.org.
-Her writing is featured on multiple Christian websites and she is the author of, “Identity, Understanding, and Accepting Who I am in Christ” and the Devotional Collection Life Changing Stories available on Amazon.
+She is a contributor to multiple websites and the author of the book, “Identity, Understanding, and Accepting Who I am in Christ” and Life Changing Stories, a devotional collection.

 Placing my trust and confidence in God.
 He is with me forever.